deepforge-dev/webgme-plotly/README.md

 ![sample-image](./images/sample.png)

+### Customization
 To use it in your own visualizer to visualize plotly JSON from your project nodes, use the following customization panel parameters.
 ```
-parmas = {
+params = {
     activeNodeMetaName: The active node meta name for PlotlyGraph panel to be applied
     plotlyDataAttribute: The active node attribute which stores plotly JSON
-    embedded: Whether or not the visualizer is embedded
+    embedded: If true, the visualizer will expect a parent visualizer to call "selectedObjectChanged".
+If false, it will subscribe to WebGME events.
 }
 ```